Would you like to download our mobile app from the App Store?Download

 If the investor already holds shares in the company these must either be subscriber shares or, if shares were acquired later, then these too must have been EIS shares for which relief was claimed.

-When considering the above the associates of the investor must also be taken into account, which include parents, grandparents, children, partners, and their spouses.
+When considering the above the associates of the investor must also be considered, which include parents, grandparents, children, partners, and their spouses.

 The investor must then keep the shares for a minimum period of 3 years in order to retain the tax reliefs, as detailed below.